Israrminhas1/Blog-Post-API/README.md

 * [PUT] /v1/categories/update/{id}: ***Updates category.***
 * [DELETE] /v1/categories/delete/{id}: ***Deletes category.***

+#### API Documentation
+ * [GET] /api-docs
-### You can access the API documentation for Swagger PHP library at http://localhost:8999/api-docs.
+###### You can access the API documentation for Swagger PHP library at http://localhost:8999/api-docs.
 The documentation contains information about the endpoints that are available, the parameters you can use, and the responses you can expect.

 ### Database Table Structure
 The tables in the database contain the following fields: